What Is Tech Neck?

 Pain that makes it hard to sleep

-Existing health problems that involve the neck (e.g., arthritis)
+Existing health problems that involve the neck (e.g., rheumatoid arthritis or an injury)

 Interested in getting relief for tech neck or other musculoskeletal problems?
 Start by completing our brief assessment.